Updated February 5, 2016

 11. Pick up tips as you need them and as you go

 You do not need to have a general idea of everything blog-related before you start.
 There will be tips everywhere.
 Some tips you’ll use, some you won’t.
 If you’ve only got time for Facebook and Twitter, disregard the ones about Pinterest.
 No single tip is going to make or break your blog.

 What’s your blog for?
 Why are you blogging?
 For fun?
 For money?
-Post those goals in written form somewhere near where you blog.
+Post those goals in written form somewhere.
 When you sit down to work, ask yourself if what you’re doing is helping you get closer to that goal.

 Note what they do.
 Note what they do repeatedly.
 Figure out how they’re doing it.
 Consider why they’re doing it.
 Sometimes that might mean you have to reverse engineer something, sometimes you might have to google it, sometimes you might just ask straight out.
 Be curious and observant.
 Take off your casual observer hat and put on your detective hat.

 This is not so you can be their clone.
 This is so you know where to focus in your own way.

 A long time ago when blogs were rare, just having one made you stand out.
 Not so today.
 There are millions of blogs.
 Things have changed.
 Now, in order to stand out, you have to join with others and get involved in the community.